 Spring in Indianapolis means flowers blooming, Mini Marathon running, and lots of crazy weather.
 Crazy weather like 50 degree drops in 24 hours, golf ball sized hail, and thunder and lightning seemingly out of nowhere.
 We see more air conditioning systems get knocked out during this time of year due to weather issues, than almost any other.
-Sometimes those A/C’s can be covered under your home owners insurance.
-If your A/C goes out, here are some things to know to help your chances of getting a new system.
+Sometimes those A/C’s can be covered under your homeowners insurance.
+If your A/C goes out, here are some things to know about air conditioner insurance to help your chances of getting a new system.

 1) When you report the claim always tell the truth, but don’t get detailed.
 If the system was working before the storm, and was not working after the storm – say that.
 Don’t get into your ideas why, or how, or if you had previous issues.

 2) Get a licensed contractor to review the system, and be sure to tell them that you do not want any repair done.
 Many firms will try to fix your system, then charge you on the back end.
 Be clear, you are only looking to have an assessment done because you might file a claim with your insurance firm.